internetofwater/sta-dashboard/README.md

 # Storyboard
 ## [ ] Add a backend database
+1. [x] SQLite3 for development
-1. [ ] SQLite3 for development; PostgreSQL for deployment
+2. [ ] PostgreSQL for deployment
-2. [ ] Download data from API endpoints and update regularly
+3. [ ] Download data from API endpoints and update regularly
 ## [x] Show location points on a map
 1. [x] Use OSM tiles and leaflet.js
 2. [x] Test on multiple endpoints